mbehr1/fishbone/docs/fishbone/docs/sequences.md

 --------- | -----------
 `name` | Optional: Name of this step.
 If not provided name of the filter or name of the contained sequence will be used.
 `card` | Optional: Cardinality of this step.
 Defaults to "exactly once/mandatory step" if not provided.
 Can be any of:<br/>`?`:zero or once, so an optional step,<br/>`*`:any number of times = 0.., so an optional step that can occur not at all or any number of times<br/>`+`:once or multiple times, so a mandatory step that can occur multiple times but at least once
+`canCreateNew`| Optional: Determines whether this step can create a new sequence occurrence.
+Defaults to `true`.
+Must not be `false`for the first step in a sequence.
+Set to `false` if this step shall only be checked for a created occurrence from an earlier step.
+So the `filter` or `sequence` will be ignored then.
 `filter` | [DLT filter](https://mbehr1.github.io/dlt-logs/docs/filterReference#details) definition.
 If this filter matches a msg the step is seen as "matching".
 Either `filter` or `sequence` must be provided.
 `sequence` | A definition of a `sub-sequence`.
 For this step a full sequence is used.
 This is useful to either break down a bigger sequence into smaller parts of if this step can be executed multiple times (e.g. with `card:*`) but consists of multiple events/steps.
 See [example](#example).